pingcap/docs-cn/tools/dm/deployment.md

 grafana_admin_user = "admin"
 grafana_admin_password = "admin"
 ```

+For details about DM-worker parameters, see [DM-worker configuration parameters description](#dm-worker-configuration-parameters-description).

 ### Option 2: Use the cluster topology of multiple DM-worker instances on each node